robertbrook/divisionlists/README.md

 ## A few examples

-The lucene search isn't properly hooked into the app (yet), but in the meantime you can test it out by running some queries over HTTP
+The lucene search isn't properly hooked into the app (yet), but in the meantime you can play with it by running some queries over HTTP

 <pre><code>
 http://localhost:5984/divisionlists/_fti/_design/data/test?q=Roman